bfg5000/rg350_skins/README.md

 # RG350 Skins
-A matching skin for each RG350 handheld console color.
+A matching skin for each color of the RG350 handheld console.

 ![](RG350.png)